Afghanistan: Two years of Taliban rule

-The Taliban's return to power - and spiraling poverty - have triggered a mass exodus of Afghans.
+The Taliban's return to power - and spiralling poverty - have triggered a mass exodus of Afghans.
 Some have managed to rebuild their lives overseas while others are living in limbo with little support.

 Here is a collection of Context's reporting on Afghanistan and the impact of the Taliban's takeover.